Fr0sT-Brutal/awesome-pascal/README.md

 * [TxQuery](https://github.com/ccy/txquery) component is a TDataSet descendant component that can be used to query one or more TDataSet descendant components using SQL statements.
 It is implemented in Delphi 100% source code, no DLL required, because it implements its own SQL syntax parser and SQL engine.

-* [Delphi-ORM](https://code.google.com/p/delphi-orm/) Object-Relational Mapping for Delphi XE7, XE6, XE5, XE4, XE3 and XE2 (Win32).
+* [Delphi-ORM](https://code.google.com/p/delphi-orm) Object-Relational Mapping for Delphi XE7, XE6, XE5, XE4, XE3 and XE2 (Win32).
 Supports for FirebirdSQL, SQLServer and SQLite3.

+* [delphimemcache](https://code.google.com/p/delphimemcache) implements a thread safe client for memcached.
+// *Requires Indy 10*

 ## Scripting
 *Using script engine in your applications*